 This study has several strengths, including a large sample size from a prospective, population-based pregnancy cohort with comprehensive information on both exposure and outcome, thereby minimizing recall bias.
 The use of linked data allowed for the investigation of a bidirectional relationship between CD and fecundability.
-In unlike most addition, previous studies, 4-6,8,10 we had access to data on pregnancy intention and, for women who planned their pregnancy, the TTP.
+In addition, unlike most previous studies, $^{4-6,8,10}$ we had access to data on pregnancy intention and, for women who planned their pregnancy, the TTP.